Will AI Replace Music Arrangers? Transcription Is 75% Automated, But Orchestration Needs a Human Ear

 What This Means for Your Career

 If you are a music arranger, the path forward is clear.
 First, embrace AI transcription tools completely.
 Fighting them is like a typesetter fighting desktop publishing in the 1990s — the efficiency gains are too large to ignore.
 Second, invest in the 15% side of your work.
-Build deeper relationships with composers and conductors.
+Build deeper relationships with composers, conductors, and artists.
 Develop your reputation as someone who brings creative interpretation, not just technical competence.

 The arranger who can transcribe is being automated.
 The arranger who can orchestrate emotion is more valuable than ever.